Last updated: 14 Mar 2021 | Reading time: 7.5 minutes

 - Wrap up

-One of the most popular video editing tools, Premiere Pro is the leading video editing tool according to Market Watch.
+According to Market Watch, one of the most popular video editing tools, Premiere Pro is leading in the industry.
 Premiere Pro has been here for more than 16 years, and its effects, 4K rendering, and tools make it super sturdy.

-The software is capable of adding many audio and video tracks, and it is responsible for rendering movies, including Deadpool, Gone Girl, and Terminator: Dark Fate.
+The software can add many audio and video tracks, and it is responsible for rendering movies, including Deadpool, Gone Girl, and Terminator: Dark Fate.

-Premiere Rush is a new addition in the Creative Cloud family.
+Premiere Rush is a new addition to the Creative Cloud family.
 The app is available on Windows, macOS, iOS, and Android.

 Due to the high-end features, the app is available on minimal devices.
-As many OSs such as iOS 11 and less, Windows 7 and 8, Android 8.0 and earlier, macOS 11 and earlier do not support the app, the access is limited compared to Premiere Pro.
+As many OSs such as iOS 11 and less, Windows 7 and 8, Android 8.0 and earlier, macOS 11 and earlier do not support the app, the access is limited on PC and mobile phones.

 Premiere Rush vs. Premiere Pro